JuliaNLSolvers/Optim.jl/docs/src/algo/newton.md

 $ m_k(s) = f(x_n) + \nabla f(x_n)^\top \textbf{s} + \frac{1}{2} \textbf{s}^\top H(x_n) \textbf{s} $

-For functions where $H(x_n)$ is difficult, or computationally expensive, to optain, we might replace the Hessian with another positive definite matrix that approximates it.
+For functions where $H(x_n)$ is difficult, or computationally expensive to obtain, we might replace the Hessian with another positive definite matrix that approximates it.
 Such methods are called Quasi-Newton methods; see (L-)BFGS and Gradient Descent.

-In a sufficiently small neighborhood around the minimizer, Newton's method has quadratic convergence, but globally it might have slower convergence,or it might even diverge.
-Make ensure convergence, a line search is performed for each $\textbf{s}$.
+In a sufficiently small neighborhood around the minimizer, Newton's method has quadratic convergence, but globally it might have slower convergence, or it might even diverge.
+To ensure convergence, a line search is performed for each $\textbf{s}$.
 This amounts to replacing the step formula above with

 $ x_{n+1} = x_n - \alpha \textbf{s}$